1Konny/FGSM/README.md

 <br>

 ### Results
-#### Non-target attack
+#### Non-targeted attack
-from the left, legitimate examples, perturbed examples, and indication of perturbed images that changed predictions of the classifier
+from the left, legitimate examples, perturbed examples, and indication of perturbed images that changed predictions of the classifier, respectively
 1. non-targeted attack, iteration : 1, epsilon : 0.03
 ![non-targeted1](misc/nontargeted_1.PNG)
 2. non-targeted attack, iteration : 5, epsilon : 0.03